-Wood dust
+Wood and Plant based products dust

-The wood-dust emissions present in the exhaust air released by wood-machining equipment shall be less than or equal to 10 mg/m^3 and less than or equal to 50 mg/m^3 in the exhaust air released by splints or fibre dryers.
+The wood and plant based product dust emissions present in the exhaust air released by wood-machining equipment shall be less than or equal to 10 mg/m^3 and less than or equal to 50 mg/m^3 in the exhaust air released by splints or fibre dryers.

-Assessment and verification: the applicant and/or his supplier shall provide a declaration that the above requirement is met, together with information on the formulation of the surface treatment (test method EN 13284).
+Assessment and verification: the applicant and/or its supplier shall provide a declaration that the above requirement is met, together with information on the formulation of the surface treatment (test method EN 13284).